TheEimer/theeimer.github.io/_pages/teaching.md

 For all current course information, please refer to our [institute page](https://www.ai.uni-hannover.de/de/lehre/lehrveranstaltungen).

-I have taught or assisted the following courses during my PhD in Hannover:
+I have taught or assisted the following courses in Hannover:

+    RL Robotics Project: Fall 2024, 2025
-    Advanced Topics in Deep Reinforcement Learning: Summer 2024 Social Responsibility in Machine Learning: Summer 2021, 2022, 2023 Reinforcement Learning: Fall 2020, 2021, 2023 (exercise design) Automated Machine Learning Seminar: Summer 2020
+    Advanced Topics in Deep Reinforcement Learning: Summer 2024 Social Responsibility in Machine Learning: Summer 2021, 2022, 2023 Reinforcement Learning: Fall 2020, 2021, 2023 (exercise design), 2025 (co-lecturer) Automated Machine Learning Seminar: Summer 2020

 You can find many of our group's course materials on [GitHub](https://github.com/automl-edu).